11172410/dts-developer-backend/README.md

 | POST        | /tasks/     | create         | create a new task                | ListCreateAPIView            |
 | PUT         | /tasks/:id/ | update         | edit a task by id                | RetrieveUpdateDestroyAPIView |
 | DELETE      | /tasks/:id/ | delete         | delete a task by id              | RetrieveUpdateDestroyAPIView |

+## Frameworks, libraries and dependencies

+This task manager API was created using **Django 5.2** and **Django Rest Framework 3.16.0**.
+Other libraries include:

+- **dj-database-url 2.3.0** - to communicate with the PostgreSQL database using a URL
+- **psycopg2-binary** - required when using postgreSQL databases.
+The binary version is downloaded so it is local to the project.